 We are here to assist you with any issues relating to your tenancy wherever possible.
-Our tenants are our valued clients, deserving of our respect, courtesy and support during their tenancy and beyond.
-We provide our tenants with a dedicated online portal, allowing you to access your tenancy information 24/7, including a facility to report maintenance and to contact us with any queries.
+Our renters are our valued clients, deserving of our respect, courtesy and support during their tenancy and beyond.
+We provide our renters with a dedicated online portal, allowing you to access your tenancy information 24/7, including a facility to report maintenance and to contact us with any queries.
 Click here to access this portal – Click Here

 Internet transfer – directly into our trust account